kunalchaudhary6006/webgrowth/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://webgrowth.lovable.app) and start prompting.
+Simply visit the (https://webgrowth.lovable.app) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.